servactory/servactory/docs/pages/usage/failures.md

 # Failures

+In a simple use case, all service failures (or crashes) will come from input, output or internal attributes.
+That would be considered as unexpected behavior in service operation.

-The methods that are used in `make` may fail.
-In order to more informatively provide information about this outside the service, the following methods were prepared.
+In order to describe expected service crashes, the following methods were prepared.

-## Via `.fail!`
+## Fail

+Base method that allows to pass text as message and additional information via `meta` argument.

+When the service is called via the `.call!` method, there will be called an exception with the class `Servactory::Errors::Failure`.

 ```ruby
 make :check!